isaakhanimann/psychonautwiki-journal-ios/README.md

 <img src="README Assets/presentation.png" width="100%">
 </p>

-## Contribution Guide

-This project is truly open-source and any feedback is welcome.

-Bugs or potential problems should be reported using Github issues or through the app.
-All pull requests that improve the quality of the source code are welcome.

 ## Installation and Building

 The project should be opened with the Xcode 13 or newer.